 Soon we’re through and ready to begin the long climb up to one of the world’s most iconic sites.

 OMG!
 I’m at the Acropolis!
 Socrates walked here.
 Plato pontificated here.
-Centuries of worshippers made their way across these very slick stones to climb to the temples and worship the gods.
+Thousands of believers made their way across these very slick stones to climb to the temples and worship the gods.

 It’s one of those “pinch me” moments that make travel worthwhile.